 Spin-Sensitive Tunneling Spectroscopy: To verify the behavior of the induced magnetization, we compared the experimental tunneling spectra obtained using a magnetic probe from two chiral domains.
 The red and blue curves in Fig. 4E show the tunneling spectra obtained on top of the Co atoms in opposite chiral domains shown with red and blue stars in Fig. 4F, respectively.
 Since the absolute value of the tunneling current depends on the tip height, we carefully compared spectra taken with normalization biases as low as 1 mV to reduce the uncertainty in the height.
 Fig. 4E shows the averaged results between +1 and -1 mV normalization bias.
-The comparison confirmed that the crossing point is located at zero bias within the experimental resolution, with an antisymmetric behavior as in the calculated $M_z$ in Fig. 4D.
+The comparison confirmed that the crossing point is located at zero bias within the experimental resolution, with an antisymmetric behavior as in the calculated M_z in Fig. 4D.
 The inset of Fig. 4E depicts the difference after removing the chirality-averaged signal with up to 10% of deviation from the average.
-The detected asymmetry in the tunneling spectra aligns with estimation of the spin polarization in the tunneling current as outlined in the supplementary information (SI note 4).
-However, there are still matters to be explored such as a detailed characterization of tip magnetization (44) and or the extent of coupling between orbital angular momentum spin-polarization of the tip (45).
 We emphasize that, in conventional SP-STM measurements, the crossing points between the opposite magnetic signals usually occur at an arbitrary bias voltage where the dominance of majority and minority spin states changes (2).
 We consider the zero-bias crossing in our observation to be a critical difference from conventional SP-STM experiments.

 Figs. 4A and B schematically explain the mechanism of MTE in relation to non-zero BCD.
 Although the BCD has opposite signs in the opposite chiral structures, that does not induce any net real-space magnetization in the absence of an electric current (Fig. 4A), because the positive and negative contributions in k-space cancel each other.
 However, when a flow of electric current is introduced by tunneling, the shift of the Fermi surface breaks the balance of Berry curvature and leads to a dominance from one side.
 The + chiral structure has a stronger contribution of positive Berry curvature (Fig. 4B, upper), while the - chiral structure has a more negative contribution (Fig. 4B, lower).
-The magnetic moments $m{nk,z}$ , which follow a similar pattern, result in opposite magnetizations $M_z$ in real space; these can be detected by the magnetized probe through enhanced (parallel magnetizations) or suppressed (antiparallel magnetizations) tunneling probability.
+The magnetic moments $m{nk,z}$, which follow a similar pattern, result in opposite magnetizations M_z in real space; these can be detected by the magnetized probe through enhanced (parallel magnetizations) or suppressed (antiparallel magnetizations) tunneling probability.

 Lastly, we trace the change of the antisymmetric behavior continuously across a domain boundary in Fig. 4F.
 The magnetic tunneling spectra show the atomic corrugation of twelve Co atoms in the path.
 While the spectral intensity of the left domain is enhanced at negative bias, it is enhanced in the right domain at positive bias.
-Again, this antisymmetric behavior indicates that the effect vanishes at zero bias, similar to the other nonequilibrium Berry physics phenomena such as the nonlinear Hall effect (16-20, 46) and the kinetic magnetoelectric effect (12).
+Again, this antisymmetric behavior indicates that the effect vanishes at zero bias, similar to the other nonequilibrium Berry physics phenomena such as the nonlinear Hall effect (16-20, 44) and the kinetic magnetoelectric effect (12).